Our service charter sets out the role of AMSA and the standard of service you can expect to receive from us.

 - managing Australia's National Plan for Maritime Environmental Emergencies

 - regulating, monitoring and coordinating maritime casualty management and emergency towage capability

 - delivering related services including:

 - exercising occupational health and safety inspectorate functions

 - conducting safety and pollution prevention public awareness and education campaigns

 - providing public access to ship safety and environment protection standards and policies.

 - Shipping industry.

-- In relation to search and rescue, aviation Industry, rescue service providers, fishing industry, recreational boating community and distress beacon owners.
+- Aviation industry, rescue service providers, fishing industry, recreational boating community and distress beacon owners for search and rescue.